 Call MHP's Fraud and Abuse line at 866-866-2135 if you think a doctor, other health care provider or member might be committing fraud, waste or abuse.
-You can email MHP's Compliance department at MHPcompliance@McLaren.org.
+You can email MHP's Compliance department at

-You also can write to MHP at:
+MHPcompliance@McLaren.org.
+You Current fraud schemes to be on the also can write to MHP at:

-McLaren Health Plan Inc. Attn: Compliance P.O.
+McLaren Health Plan Inc.

+Attn: Compliance P.O.
 Box 1511 Flint, MI 48501-1511